romansky/backbonejstalk/talkassets/presentation.md

 Building blocks
 ---

-### for a complex web application that can "scale" complexity
+### for a complex web application that can "scale in complexity"

 * **Backbone.js**
 * **tests (Jasmine)**